 Proofpoint is a filtering solution that can protect your domain against spoofing emails.
-Proofpoint does not fully adhere to the DMARC Reject policy.
-So, if your DMARC policy is set to “Reject,” emails will not be bounced or rejected.
+However, Proofpoint does not fully adhere to the DMARC Reject policy, so if your DMARC policy is set to “Reject,” emails will not be bounced or rejected.

 When a DMARC policy is set to None and an email fails its DMARC check, no action is taken, and the email is sent.

-If you want the inbound emails bounced and rejected when they fail their DMARC check, you need to enable the Anti-Spoofing Feature in your ProofPoint platform.
+If you want inbound emails to bounce and be rejected when they fail their DMARC check, you need to enable the Anti-Spoofing Feature in your ProofPoint platform.

 Here’s how: